 As research entered Stage Three trials for several possible vaccines, hopes began rising that the end to an unchecked global pandemic might be in sight.
 In the last quarter of 2020 news headlines were dominated by not one, but THREE possible vaccines entering the end of third-stage clinical trials with high effectiveness rates.

 Pfizer reached the finish line first; that company’s vaccine began distribution in America on December 15, 2020.
 The first recipient of the American “vaccine wave” was New York nurse Sandra Lindsay, who went on record to encourage others not to fear the vaccine, reporting that she was “feeling great” according to multiple sources following her vaccination.

-All officials involved in the planning, research, and distribution of COVID-19 vaccinations have said the same thing; the vaccine will be rolled out in stages allowing first responders and the most vulnerable to receive their coronavirus vaccinations first.
+As 2020 wore on, the promise of a single vaccine gave many hope; as the research continued and multiple versions started looking equally viable, it became clear that an answer could be in sight.
+As the world got closer to the first doses becoming available, officials involved in the planning, research, and distribution of COVID-19 vaccinations all said the same thing; the vaccine will be rolled out in stages allowing first responders and the most vulnerable to receive their coronavirus vaccinations first.

 The United States Military and the Department of Defense issued statements announcing plans to inoculate troops as soon as a vaccine was provided, anticipating some 44,000 initial doses of the vaccine, intended for some 13 U.S.-based DoD sites, and three overseas according to a DoD press release.